ThomeGiovana/studies-nestjs/docs/study.md

     - Behind the scenes, nest is parsing the url and auto injects it into the method
 - To get a query from the url (like `/ninjas?fast`), we use the `@Query` decorator
 - DTO = Data Transfer Object

+## Providers
+Providers have a injectable decorator.
+These injectable services refer to classes or providers that can be injected into other classes or components within the application.
+These services encapsulate specific functionality, making the code modular and easier to manage.